-- 1. Run MAP Client, choose File → Open and select HOME/projects/mapclient-workflows/DTP-Simulation-Task2 - 2.
-This simple workflow should look similar to that used in task 1 above (Fig. 1.16).
+- 2. This simple workflow should look similar to that used in task 1 above (Fig. 2.16).
 The workflow is preconfigured so there is no configuration required. - 3.
-Click the Execute button and you should get a widget displayed as per Fig. 1.19.
+Click the Execute button and you should get a widget displayed as per Fig. 2.19.

-Fig. 1.19: The user interface in this task is similar to that described in Fig. 1.17, and the common elements behave the same.
+Fig. 2.19: The user interface in this task is similar to that described in Fig. 2.17, and the common elements behave the same.
 In addition there is the ability to choose either the Euler or CVODE numerical integration methods.
-As the CVODE method is an adaptive stepping method, the value of h is used to limit the maximum step size that the algorithm will use, with h=0 indicating the maximum step size is unlimited.
+As the CVODE method is an adaptive stepping method, the value of h is used to limit the maximum step size that the algorithm will use, with h = 0 indicating the maximum step size is unlimited.

-- 4. You can now easily see the difference between the two integration methods by directly comparing them, as shown in Fig. 1.20. - 5.
+- 4. You can now easily see the difference between the two integration methods by directly comparing them, as shown in Fig. 2.20. - 5.
 Now have a play with step sizes, number of points, and integration methods to explore the features of these two integration methods and see if you can address these questions. - (a) What is the largest maximum step size you can use with CVODE to accurately simulate a sine wave with number of points being set to 2? - (b) How small does h need to be to get the same solution with Euler? - (c) Are either of those a useful solution? - (d) What is the minimum number of points required to capture an accurate sine wave? - (e) Can you determine a configuration for Euler and CVODE which demonstrates a cheaper, more accurate, simulation using CVODE with this model?

-Task 3 - error control In addition to providing adaptive stepping, CVODE is also a very configurable solver.
+Task 3 - error control

+In addition to providing adaptive stepping, CVODE is also a very configurable solver.
 Beyond the maximum step size explored above, a further control parameter of that is often of interest are the tolerances used to control the accumulation of error in the numerical approximation of the mathematical model.
 This tolerance specifies how accurate we require the solution of the integration to be, and the value used can be very specific to the mathematical model being simulated.
 In task 2 above, we used a tolerance of 1.0e-7.
 Depending on the behaviour of your mathematical model, you may need to tighten (reduce) or loosen (increase) the tolerance values, depending on the specific application the model is being used for.
 Here we explore the effect of the tolerance value on the ICC model introduced above.

-Fig. 1.20: Simulation results showing the comparison between the Euler and CVODE integrators.
+Fig. 2.20: Simulation results showing the comparison between the Euler and CVODE integrators.